 The brooding Pass of Glencoe was the scene of a horrific winter massacre in 1692 of the unsuspecting MacDonalds of Glencoe.
 Men, women and children were slaughtered in the early morning by Government troops who had been quartered upon them.
 It was a deliberate act of genocide whose infamy echoes down through Scottish history and moved Zetta to compose this song.

 A wife abandoned by her spouse in the mid twentieth century, would have had to suffer not only financial deprivation but humiliation, prejudice and malicious gossip.
-State assistance, meagre as it was, had only just becoming a reality, so her only hope would be charity or help from close family and friends.
+State assistance, meagre as it was, had only just become a reality, so her only hope would be charity or help from close family and friends.

 While living in the charming coastal village of Findochty, my mother would take my sister and I to paddle in the harbour, weather permitting, to collect buckies (periwinkles) in nearby rock pools.
 These happy times inspired this lullaby which makes fine use of the diminutive, ie boaties, wavies, gamies and sleepies.
 The diminutive is commonly used in the Doric language.